jlmcgraw/processFaaData/README.md

 A sample spatialite version of the database can be found here:
     https://www.dropbox.com/s/j018ph69x9nduv4/data.tar.xz

-These instructions are based on using Ubuntu 14.04+
+These instructions are based on using Ubuntu 16.04

 How to get this utility up and running:

-	Enable the "universe" repository in "Software & Updates" section of System Settings and update

 	Install git
 		sudo apt-get install git